paulca55/markdown-docs/Web Development Tools.md

 - Bracket Pair Colorizer
 - Code Spell Checker
 - colorize
+- Complete JSDoc Tags
 - Debugger for Chrome
 - ECMAScript Quotes Transformer
 - EditorConfig for VS Code
 - ESLint _- the npm package `eslint` is required to be installed in the workspace (recommended) or globally.
-The global `eslint` is needed for commands such as `eslint --init` to create an `.eslintrc.json` config file.
+The global `eslint` is useful for commands such as `eslint --init` to create an `.eslintrc.json` config file.
 See the extension instructions._
 - Express
 - Git History (git log)
 - Git Lens
 - Git Project Manager
+- Highlight Matching Tag
 - HTML Snippets
 - HTML CSS Support
 - IntelliSense for CSS class names